14amoore/sparrow-takehome/README.md

 # Pizza Ordering System Frontend Project

+## Statement
+- This is my submission for the Sparrow frontend take-home test.
+This project represents a 20-hour time-boxed effort, and I am pleased with the progress achieved within that time.

+Currently, the customer view enables users to select a pizza and customize toppings.
+The price is calculated accurately based on the selected options.
+To continue work on the customer-facing side of the app, I would focus on completing the ordering flow while applying a high degree of UI polish.

+The employee-facing side of the app has been skeletoned out but does not render data yet, as the customer flow is incomplete.
+This groundwork lays a foundation for future development.

+- The app is deployed via GitHub Pages.
+You can view the live application [here](https://14amoore.github.io/sparrow-takehome/).

+- Below is the original prompt.

 ## Overview
 Build a type-safe React application for a pizza ordering system with both customer-facing and employee-facing views.
 This project is designed to showcase your skills in understanding product requirements, working with TypeScript and React, and demonstrating an intuition for good UX design.